 But there is backlash and a societal price to pay, and the days of being suppressed by the Israel lobby may come to an end if the US regime decides to give Israel a lesser role.
 Disallowing the intelligentsia and political activists of a nation from being critical of the nation’s foreign policy investments is a recipe for disaster, a disaster that for now mostly Palestine, Libya, Syria and other nations have suffered.

-Posted by Denis G. Rancourt on November 10, 2015, With 2643 Reads Filed under Foreign Policy, Government & Politics, Middle East, Of Interest, World.
+Posted by Denis G. Rancourt on November 10, 2015, With 2647 Reads Filed under Foreign Policy, Government & Politics, Middle East, Of Interest, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.